-Caring for a Three Legged Dog or Cat
+Tripawds Three Legged Dog & Cat Forum Archives

-Tripawds is your home to learn how to care for a three legged dog or cat, with answers about dog leg amputation, and cat amputation recovery from many years of member experiences.
+Tripawds is your home to learn how to care for a three legged dog or cat.
+Explore 17+ years of forum archives for stories and answers to questions about dog leg amputation, and cat amputation recovery.
+Enjoy fresh discussion and connect with members in the new Tripawds Support Circle.

 Join The Tripawds Community

-Subscribe to favorite topics.
+Subscribe to Topics.

 Live Chat and much more!

 I adopted Daisy on Sept.
 11, 2008, when she was 10 yrs.
 4 mos., and the bond was immediate!
 What a playful, sweet girl.
 Last December 3, she was diagnosed with bone cancer in her left forearm wrist.
-In looking back, I can see signs of it as early as last summer, when she would come up limping after retrieving her ball for the 20th time.laughing Not knowing then that bone cancer is common in labs, I assumed it was age-related arthritis.
+In looking back, I can see signs of it as early as last summer, when she would come up limping after retrieving her ball for the 20th time.
+Not knowing then that bone cancer is common in labs, I assumed it was age-related arthritis.
 Anyway, I felt cheated out of having had so little time with her and asked God to please guide me to help Daisy stay here longer than is typically expected.

 I started reading everything I could find online and found Dr. Demian Dressler's e-book, which I promptly purchased, and started following his recommendations for supplements and diet.
 (I cook for Daisy about every 8 days; it's lots of work but worth every minute of my time, as I think her good nutrition and all the love I put into her food contributed to her staying relatively healthy.)
 I am also fortunate in that my vet uses a type of kinesiology to determine if a pet has parasites, yeast, toxic metals and minerals, etc., and what supplements the animal's body needs at that time.
 Therefore, Daisy was quite healthy and her immune system strong.